 To sell your luxury travel articles to magazines, you must come up with interesting, intriguing, and unique story ideas.
 Pitching stories about a ‘lovely resort’ is likely to end in disappointment.

 Every resort needs something to make it newsworthy.
-Your luxury travel story ideas also need to be clearly stated with enough detail to entice the editor.
+Your luxury travel story ideas need to be clearly stated with enough detail to entice the editor.
 Otherwise, you’ll never see your work in print.

 Many travel writers struggle to dream up viable story ideas to pitch to luxury magazines.
 The first task is to think about who might want to read an article for the destination you have in mind.
 Then, identify what it is that makes the resort or destination interesting.